Questions? Call 416-367-4222

 Voluntary Disclosure beyond Ten Years

-However, the tax years before the 10-year limitation could still be relevant for the following two reasons.
-First, even when the source of a taxpayer’s non-compliance stems before the 10-year limitation period, CRA still has the authority to grant relief for interest accrued during the 10-year limitation period.
-Paragraph 18 of CRA’s information circular states:
+1. First, even when the source of a taxpayer’s non-compliance arose before the 10-year limitation period, the CRA may still grant relief for interest that accrued during the applicable relief period.

 Voluntary Disclosure for Foreign Assets

 While Canadian taxpayers are obliged to pay tax on the income generated from foreign assets, Canadian taxpayers are not taxed for owning assets overseas.
-However, through the T1135 form, Canadian taxpayers are required to disclose foreign assets when said assets, including cryptocurrency such as bitcoin, are worth more than $100,000.00 CAD in value.
+However, through the T1135 form, Canadian taxpayers are required to disclose foreign assets when said assets are worth more than $100,000.00 Canadian dollars in value.

 VDP Penalties